 Is it an exact match to the stools or the floor?
 No. Is it the precise color we hoped the vinegar/steel wool would create?
 Nope to that too.
 But it’s not like our cutting boards and our blinds and our stools and our floors are all the same color anyway, so we decided to dial back our crazy a bit and just enjoy them.
 It’s kinda like there’s a family of wood tones that are living together in here – and the shelves are just another relative that’s not identical, but related.
 So when we let go of this expectation of perfection and stopped obsessing, well, everything looked pretty great together.

 And for anyone wondering how we hung them, we used heavy duty anchors on one side, and actually got the other side into a stud, so they’re nice and secure.
 There’s 18″ between the counter and the first shelf – since that’s the same gap between the counters and the upper cabinets on the other side of the room – and there’s 13″ between the shelves themselves.
 Another 18″ gap between the two shelves looked crazy, so we ended up at 13″ – leaving Sherry enough room to go to town without things getting cramped.

-If you wanna see them “in action” in this downstairs house tour video – they show up around the 2:00 minute mark. (note: you might have to click through to the original post to see this video if you’re reading in a feed burner):
+If you wanna see them “in action” in this downstairs house tour video – they show up around the 2:00 minute mark.

 In the end, they’re a pretty great addition to the kitchen for the dimension and interest they add (we have a little bit of “old barn” in our house!) and for the sheer joy they give Sherry whenever she gets the urge to rearrange them (which happens pretty often).
 Also: the fact that three of the plants that were in the kitchen reveal post are still alive today is what Sherry likes to call “a post-Christmas miracle.”